Advertiser disclosure

 A little history before we start…

 Before you start on your Brandeis supplemental essays, it’s a good idea to get some background on how the school started.
-This way, you can tailor your responses to their mission and values.
+This way, you can make connections in your essays that connect you and Brandeis on a deeper level.

 Founded by Louis Dembitz Brandeis, the first Jewish justice of the U.S. Supreme Court, Brandeis University is steeped in history.
 Since opening their doors in 1948, Brandeis has accomplished a lot.
 In 1961, Brandeis achieved Phi Beta Kappa accreditation, a prestigious honors society that began in 1776.
 Only 10 percent of colleges or universities ever receive this accreditation.
 In addition, Brandeis is home to the Heller School for Social Policy and Management.
 The Heller School was one of the first educational institutions to make a connection between social policy and social welfare.